molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 with an asterisk (\*) after its name is mandatory, i.e., it should contain values for the system to accept a data upload.
 You can download this
 [*filled out example*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/SourceDictionary_testCohort.xlsx)
 as a reference for filling out the template.
-Note that there is no sheet for *AllVariables*.
-This table is a generic listing of all variables entered for the cohort; it shows *Variables* and *RepeatedVariables* in one table.

 It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
 To upload the metadata to the Data Catalogue see the section [Upload metadata](cat_cohort-data-manager.md#upload-metadata).